JoePlant/Ampla-Code-Items/TimeCalculations/README.md

 This Code item will assist in creating an "Operating Time Variable".
-An "Operating Time Variable" will be an calculated variable that will contain the length of time a value has been true for.
+An "Operating Time Variable" will be a calculated variable that will contain the length of time a value has been true for.

 ##Purpose##